folio-org/stripes-components/lib/Commander/README.md

 export default commands;
 ```

 A centralized set of FOLIO-wide shortcut defaults is availabl.
-Simply import...
+Simply import... it contains basic key mapping for commands named **save, new, edit, search, expandAllSections, collapseAllSections, and duplicateRecord"**
 ```
 import { defaultKeyboardShortcuts as keyboardCommands } from '@folio/stripes/components';
 ```